yoseflakew25/CodeBlogs/README.md

-# CodeBlogs: A personal blog site for developers 🔥
+# DevBlogs: A personal blog site for developers 🔥

 ### Screenshots: